Deploying XenForo to Compute Engine

 Your XenForo website is now up and running.

 XenForo by default uses a mail transfer agent (MTA), such as postfix, to send emails.
 The agent then utilizes an outgoing connection to common SMTP ports (25, 587, etc.) to transfer information (mails).
-However, many cloud service providers, including Google Cloud Platform, block such connections for security reasons; additionally, emails sent this way are often considered spam by many email service providers, and are dropped before getting into the inboxes of recipients.
+However, many cloud service providers, including Google Cloud, block such connections for security reasons; additionally, emails sent this way are often considered spam by many email service providers, and are dropped before getting into the inboxes of recipients.
 For these reasons, you should use a third-party service for sending emails from your XenForo website.

 SendGrid, Mailgun, and Mailjet are Compute Engine’s third-party partners for sending emails.
 For more information on Compute Engine’s partnerships with these services, refer to Sending Email with SendGrid, Sending Email with Mailgun, and Sending Email with Mailjet.
 If you plan to use other services, follow instructions on their websites to set up SMTP Relay for your XenForo website.